High School Curriculum

 Open to grades 9-12

 An introduction to American Sign Language conversational skills at the low-level Novice Range, and to developing culturally appropriate behaviors in Deaf culture.This course is an introduction to American Sign Language, the language used by Deaf people in the United States and most of Canada.
 This course will also provide introductory information on Deaf culture, since a language cannot be separated from its culture.
 Introduces students to the language and culture of Deaf people in the United States.
 The course will focus on specific language and cultural behaviors, as well as introduce students to the grammar of ASL.
 Both expressive and receptive skills of students will be the focus of the course, with a major emphasis placed on receptive skills.
 Students will participate extensively in interactive classroom activities using the “Voices Off” Policy to ensure ASL immersion.
-(1 credit; half block, both semesters)
+(1 credit; full block, one semester)

 ASL II: American Sign Language